-Complete Oral Surgery Care in Lady Lake
+Complete Oral Surgery Care in Lake County, FL

 When you’re in need of surgical care, time is of the essence, but that doesn’t mean the team at New Frontier Oral Surgery in Lady Lake, FL doesn’t take the time they need to ensure patients feel comfortable and completely confident in the service they’ll receive at our office.
 We strive to ensure every patients receives both the highest quality and most precise surgical care as well as compassionate and gentle service from the moment they arrive.
 Contact us for questions or to schedule a consultation.

 Complete Overdenture Fabrications

 One thing that makes patients hesitate before receiving dental implant supported tooth replacement is the thought of waiting several weeks or months between implant placement and smile restoration.
 This is especially true for patients in need of a more complex prosthetic such as partial and full dentures.
 That’s why we offer patients temporary overdentures and overpartials that can typically be worn immediately following implant placement.
 These custom crafted restorations protect the implantation sites, and help preserve patients’ oral health, ability to consume a varied diet, and clarity of speech.
 Once the dental implants have time to fuse with the gums and jawbone, we’ll attach a fixed or removable partial or full denture custom crafted for each patient.
 This makes the dental implant placement and restoration process much more feasible.